isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-standing-all-day-with-bad-knees/index.md

 The padded tongue ensures even distribution of pressure on top of the foot.

-Hence, helps to eliminate the [top of foot pain](https://pestpolicy.com/best-shoes-for-pain-on-top-of-foot/).
-The heel section features a reliable heel cup that holds the foot in place to prevent unintended removal of the shoe.
+Hence, helps to eliminate the [top of foot pain](https://pestpolicy.com/best-shoes-for-pain-on-top-of-foot/).The heel section features a reliable heel cup that holds the foot in place to prevent unintended removal of the shoe.
 The outsole features a blown rubber component that provides needed protection against any abrasion.
 The Omega Flex Grooves at the bottom of the sole encourage the natural movement of the foot.

 Pros: - Provides excellent cushioning - Highly comfortable - Excellent stability hence prevents overpronation - Roomy forefoot - Durable